bebopjmm/dnd5e-campaigns/kinloch-blades/Gameplay/chapter01-03.md

 ### Barthen's Provisions

 When the group arrives, Elmar greets them and after taking a quick inventory, tasks his clerks, Under and Thistle, to unload the wagon.
-Elmar asks about Gundren, and the party relates the events along Triboar Trail.
+Elmar asks about Gundren, and the party relates the events along Westgulch Trail.

 - Elmar is sincerely saddened and distressed to hear the news.
 - Elmar mentions that two more Rockseeker brothers, Nundro and Tharden, are camped somewhere outside town.
 They haven’t been in town in a ten-day and should return “any day now” to resupply